June 8, 2026

 Week of June 8, 2026

-The latest Weekly Sweep highlights significant developments from New York regulators involving auto finance practices, consumer restitution, and emerging concerns surrounding pricing transparency.
-Recent actions by the New York Attorney General and Department of Financial Services demonstrate continued scrutiny of consumer-facing practices and reinforce the state's aggressive approach to consumer protection enforcement.
+The latest Weekly Sweep highlights significant developments from New York regulators involving auto finance practices, small business financing, consumer restitution, digital assets, and emerging concerns surrounding pricing transparency.

 Key Developments